 |Skydigital||Power Station 5 80+|

-We’ve reached the absolute bottom of the barrel of the PSU hierarchy.
-Members of this tier are an actual physical risk to your PC, as in, they could easily malfunction and short circuit your board or any other component.
+We have reached the absolute bottom of the barrel of the PSU hierarchy.
+Models in this tier pose an actual physical risk to your PC.
+They could easily malfunction and short circuit your board or any other component.

 |Corsair||VS 2012 orange|